NXXR/HCU-project/docs/ProjectReports/ProjectReport.md

 To further prove these arguments, future work would focus on either improving the quality of the CG dataset, or gathering a dataset of real equirectangular images to properly train a network.
-Additionally, the network can be implemented into a navigation system of a mobile robot to test the detection of intersections and allow navigation by simple instructions, i.e. *"turn left at the next intersectio"*, to simplify robot navigation in indoor corridor environments.
+Additionally, the network can be implemented into a navigation system of a mobile robot to test the detection of intersections and allow navigation by simple instructions, i.e. *"turn left at the next intersection"*, to simplify robot navigation in indoor corridor environments.